The International Money Transfer Industry may have changed more in the past decade than at any time in its history.

 8. PayPal / Venmo

-Verdict: functionally, PayPal is a good option for transferring money overseas and it is globally recognised and accepted, but when it comes to fees, competitive exchange rates, a personalised service or simply a site dedicated to the art of international money transfer, you may be better off looking elsewhere.
+Verdict: functionally, PayPal is a good option for transferring money overseas and it is globally recognised and accepted, but when it comes to fees, competitive exchange rates, a personalised service or simply a site dedicated to the fine art of international money transfer, you may be better off looking elsewhere.

 Venmo, for example, which is owned by PayPal, provides all of these services and processed $1 billion of payments in a single month for the first time in January 2017.
 A better option for pure money transfer.

 9. Circle Pay

 Circle Pay is a Goldman Sachs backed, blockchain based money transfer service that announced itself to the world by declaring that its aim was to make all money transfers fee-free.
 A so-called “social payments app”, Circle enables users to transfer money across social media, including Facebook and WhatApp, incorporating payments into messages and even using emojis!

 Verdict: Circle could be the future of social payments, and if blockchain technology continues to progress as it has done in the past couple of years, the service could become a leader in the international transfer field, not just for smaller, but all types of international payments.
 That day, however, still seems far off.

 10. The Money Cloud